SamirTalwar/talks/design-patterns-in-the-21st-century.md

 Voila.
 Our `DanishBakery` class has gone.

 We could even get rid of the `Bakery` interface here and just use `Function<Topping, Pastry>` instead.
-In this case, we might want to keep it, as it has a name relevant to our business, but often, `Factory`-like objects serve no real domain purpose except to help us decouple our code.
+In this case, we might want to keep it, as it has a name relevant to our business, but often, `Factory`-like objects serve no real domain purpose except to help us decouple our code. (`ServiceFactory`, anyone?)
 This is brilliant, but on these occasions, we don't need explicit classes for it—Java 8 has a bunch of interfaces built in that suit our needs fairly well.
 {: .notes}
 </div>
 </section>